makandra/geordi/README.md

 a VNC session holding Selenium test browsers, support for using a dedicated testing firefox and beta support for rerunning failed scenarios.

-- *@solo:* Generally, features will be run in parallel.
-However, scenarios tagged @solo will be run sequentially, _after_ the parallel run.
+- *@solo:* Generally, features are run in parallel.
+However, scenarios tagged with @solo are excluded and will be run sequentially, _after_ the parallel run.

 - *Debugging:* Sometimes, the dot-printing Cucumber formatter does not show errors.
 In case a feature fails without a message, try running it with `--debug`